msinkec/satoshi-dragons-contract/README.md

 Players may "feed" their own dragons by battling their dragon against forged low-level dragons they created.
 To resolve this, game clients would have to index the history of a dragon to validate that it stems from the same valid genesis transaction as theirs.
 A better on-chain approach would be to make the smart contract validate a recursive zk-SNARK that proves the history of the NFT.
 However, as of this writing, there is no working implementation of a recursive SNARK verifier on Bitcoin yet.

-So, for now, if it is detected that a dragon NFT has engaged in some non-valid interaction in its history, it is disqualified from the game.
+So, for now, if it is detected by the game clients, that a dragon NFT has engaged in some non-valid interaction in its history, it is disqualified from the game.

 ## Build